Jungfrau in Winter: Best Things to Do in Wengen, Jungfraujoch & Meiringen

 Sledding on the family-friendly sled piste Fox Run near Wengen

-The ice skating rink is right in the center of Wengen town, next to the ski school.
-You’d expect it to be busy, but we were lucky to have practically the whole ice skating rink to ourselves.
-It was so much fun!
+The ice skating rink is located right in the center of Wengen, next to the ski school, so it’s very easy to access.
+You might expect it to be busy, especially during peak season, but during our visit it was surprisingly quiet and we had almost the entire rink to ourselves.

 Kids ice skating in Wengen Switzerland